MichaelClerx/wevis/README.md

 A single instance of the server program is started, and several clients can connect to it.
 There is an initial password protected log-in, which is handled mostly by the server.
 After this, the server and client communicate by sending ``wevis`` _messages_ back and forth over a TCP connection.
-Each message is a predefined (user-defined) type, and has a name and a fixed number of arguments.
+Each message is of a predefined type, and has a name and a fixed number of arguments.
+Both server and client have a local copy of this list of user-defined message types.

 ### Parallelism